 - The independent foot and back mechanism is the most common type of recline mechanism offered in Nemschoff products.
 It features a back and footrest that operate separately.
 The back is controlled by a release button, allowing it to move freely.
 A lever located on the outside arm controls the footrest.
 This mechanism allows for multiple postures, is the easiest to operate, and helps caregivers and guests assist a patient with chair operation.

-- The Prísto II Plus mechanism operates with independent back and footrest positions optimized for bariatric users.
+- The Prísto II Plus mechanism operates with independent back and footrest positions optimized for people of larger statures.
 The chair has a more limited back recline (120 degrees), easing the transition between the reclined and upright positions.
-The footrest includes three positions designed to prevent the knees of bariatric patients from being overextended.
+The footrest includes three positions designed to prevent the knees of patients from being overextended.